March 23rd, 1882 — February 6th, 1968

 C. Montague Shaw never needed to resort to dramatic gestures or thunderous-sounding dialogue delivery in order to make himself seem dignified or authoritative.
 His scholarly and rather regal appearance, reserved but impressive manner, and similarly reserved but impressive voice always immediately stamped his chapterplay characters as gentlemen of great distinction–and as men that were sure to provide the villains (or, on occasion, the heroes) with formidably firm and sharply intelligent opposition.

 Acknowledgements: My special thanks to Kathleen Hall Parks, the daughter of C. Montague Shaw’s daughter Barbara; the wealth of information about her grandfather that she’s assembled at Ancestry.com provided me with the biographical info I needed for this article.
 If any of the serial fans reading this piece happen to be signed up with Ancestry.com (a subscription-only website), I strongly recommend that they check her page out; an Ancestry.com search on Charles Montague Discombe Sparrow/Shaw will bring it up.
-The Internet Movie Database’s short biography of Shaw (by one “frankfob2”) was also of help in constructing this article.
+The Australian newspaper-archive site Trove also provided me with a good deal of supplemental information.
+Finally, the Internet Movie Database’s short biography of Shaw (by one “frankfob2”) was of some help in constructing this article.